Tokyo's public toilets are a unique tourist attraction for visitors

 The shuttle began in March with visitors flocking to Japan at a record pace, drawn by a slide in the yen that's made it affordable for many superfans of Japanese culture to take in its sights and quirks for the first time.

-Among Japan's most-revered technological exports in recent years are its toilets -- manufactured by TOTO, LIXIL and others -- that feature cleansing sprays, heated seats, music, and other functions.
+Among Japan's most-revered technological exports in recent years are its toilets -- manufactured by TOTO (5332.T), opens new tab, LIXIL (5938.T), opens new tab and others -- that feature cleansing sprays, heated seats, music, and other functions.

 The animated comedy "South Park" recently devoted an entire episode to them, and hip-hop impresario DJ Khaled gushed on Instagram about a gift of four TOTO bowls from the rapper Drake.